 If you’re on a standard variable tariff, your energy supplier can raise prices at any time.
 They typically do this as a reaction to a rise in the wholesale cost of electricity and/or gas.

 If you’ve been on a fixed term tariff then this may signal that it’s now ended.
 Often, suppliers automatically switch their customers over to their standard variable or default tariff, which is typically much more expensive.

 Do you regularly submit your own meter readings to the supplier?
 If not, you’ll be paying based on estimated use.
 This could be higher than what you’re using, so it’s always worth submitting regular readings.

 Once you’ve made the decision to switch suppliers to find the cheapest gas and electricity, there are a few simple steps to take.

-When you’ve entered your details, you can compare prices from the country’s big six energy suppliers.
-These include npower, Centrica plc (British Gas, Scottish Gas and Nwy Prydain), E.ON, EDF, Scottish Power, and Scottish and Southern Energy (SSE).
+When you’ve entered your details, you can compare prices from the country’s big six energy suppliers: Centrica plc (British Gas, Scottish Gas and Nwy Prydain), OVO (including Scottish and Southern Energy – SSE), npower, E.ON, EDF, and ScottishPower.

 Do you have a special meter installed at home?
 This will impact your cheap energy options.